locofocos/locofocos.github.io/_posts/2018-06-07-sensible-command-line-git-graphs.md

 [alias]
   lg = log --graph --all
 ```
 so then you can just run `git lg`.
+This is my go-to command; I use it just as often as `git status`.

 Here's an example running this on a repo with many branches ([https://github.com/vuejs/vue](https://github.com/vuejs/vue)):